Do You Know What Your Co-Op Advertising Program is Really Costing You?

 The long wait for reimbursements, the lengthy approval process, and the effect it has on Partners to repeatedly pay out of pocket for Brand marketing — all of these factors involve costs that aren’t necessarily calculated in the cost of a Brand Co-Op Program.
 But their impact is undeniable.

 If you have headcount dedicated to overseeing vendors, approving advertising and handling claims escalations you are wasting a lot of headcount and talent on administrative work.
 We know that digital advertising has the potential to put the exact right message in front of the exact right segment.
-But most Brands don’t have the creative horsepower to develop content for all their potential segments.
+But most brands don’t have the creative horsepower to develop content for all their potential segments.
 So, in essence, your manual processes are costing you the ability to speak to customers in a way that might drive them to buy.

 Selecting an offer, customizing the ad, waiting on approval and filing reimbursement claims all take time.
 Lots and lots of time.
-This tedious administrative work takes Partners away from what they really should be focused on — building relationships with customers.
-It is clear that the technology choices you make not only affect people in your building, but also the Partners you depend on to create revenue.
+This tedious administrative work takes partners away from what they really should be focused on — building relationships with customers.
+It is clear that the technology choices you make not only affect people in your building, but also the partners you depend on to create revenue.

 The Next Evolution of Co-Op: Simple and Cost-Effective

-Traditional Co-Op is so broken that it’s clearly time to evolve.
+Traditional Co-Op Advertising is so broken that it’s clearly time to evolve.
 The key is to keep it simple: